ArpitDhasmana/CelebalTechnologies_week4/README.md

 ├── CreditCard\_EDA\_Assignment.ipynb      # Jupyter notebook for full EDA
 ├── CreditCard\_EDA\_Assignment.html       # Webpage version of the EDA
 └── docs/
-└── .gitkeep                         # Keeps the folder tracked by Git
+  └── index.html                         # HTML file used to create the webpage